 Accessibility for Passengers with Disabilities

 Firstly, some buses allow mobility devices and wheelchairs only up to certain weight limits.
-If your scooter exceeds these stipulations, the driver might request you disembark and take another form of transportation suitable for your device.
+If your scooter exceeds these stipulations, the driver might request that you disembark and take another form of transportation suitable for your device.

 It is essential to remember that under federal law:

-• Buses must be able to accommodate captain’s chairs (commonly used as seating on motorized wheelchairs)
+- Buses must be able to accommodate captain’s chairs (commonly used as seating on motorized wheelchairs)

-• Strollers on buses must not exceed 30 inches long and 48 inches tall when fully deployed
+- Strollers on buses must not exceed 30 inches long and 48 inches tall when fully deployed

-• Service animals accompanying disabled riders are permitted on buses, even if there is a “no pets” policy
+- Service animals accompanying disabled riders are permitted on buses, even if there is a “no pets” policy

 See Related: Can You Bring an Electric Scooter on the Bus?
 Rules and Regulations Explained